qiaoxueshi/EasySequence/README.md

 [![Platform](https://img.shields.io/cocoapods/p/EasySequence.svg?style=flat)](http://cocoapods.org/pods/EasySequence)
 [![codecov](https://codecov.io/gh/meituan/EasySequence/branch/master/graph/badge.svg)](https://codecov.io/gh/meituan/EasySequence)

-EasySequence is a powerful fundamental library to process sequcence type, such as array, set, dictionary.
-All type object which conforms to NSFastEnumeration protocol can be initialzed to an EZSequence instance, then you can operation with them.
-Finally, you can transfer them back to the original type.
+EasySequence is a powerful fundamental library to process sequence type, such as array, set, dictionary.
+Each type of object which conforms to NSFastEnumeration protocol can be initialzed to an EZSequence instance, then you can operate with it.
+Finally, you can transfer it back to the original type.

 ## Requirements